ITLC at SemEval-2026 Task 11: Normalization and Deterministic Parsing for Formal Reasoning in LLMs: Introduction

 In this work, we introduce a novel unbiased method for syllogistic reasoning that reduces content effects through explicit structural abstraction.
 Our approach transforms each argument into a canonical syllogistic representation that preserves only its logical structure, followed by deterministic structural parsing to determine validity.
 This simple strategy substantially reduces content effects while achieving strong validity accuracy.

 We evaluate our method on the SemEval-2026 Task 11~\cite{valentino-etal-2026-semeval}, a multilingual benchmark for syllogistic reasoning that explicitly measures both validity accuracy and the magnitude of content effects.
-Our method ranks in the top-5 across all 4 subtasks among all participants (See Appendix \ref{sec:leaderboard_comparison} for detail leaderboard comparison).
+Our method ranks in the top-5 across 3 subtasks among all participants and 6th position in subtask 2 (See Appendix \ref{sec:leaderboard_comparison} for detail leaderboard comparison).
 These results demonstrate that our structural abstraction approach remains a competitive and interpretable alternative to heavy fine-tuning~\cite{ranaldi-etal-2025-improving,bertolazzi-etal-2024-systematic} or latent-level interventions~\cite{valentino2025mitigatingcontenteffectsreasoning,lopo-etal-2025-language} for mitigating reasoning biases in both English and multilingual settings.